neo4j-contrib/neo4j-geoff/GEOFF.md

 ## Inputs and Outputs

 A GEOFF parser for loading data can allow further inputs and outputs, beside the rules themselves.
-For input, parameters may be supplied which reference existing graph nodes or relationships; for output, an iterator for all entity references is returned.
+For input, parameters may be supplied which reference existing graph nodes or relationships; for output, a collection of all entity references is returned.

 ### Load Parameters